d3vil7/coinlock/README.md

 ## Usage

 Launch geth and wait until it's all caught up with the rest of the network.
-In another window, run `geth attach` and follow the example below.
+In another terminal, run `geth attach` and follow the example below.

 ```
 > eth.defaultAccount = eth.accounts[1] // Choose whichever account you want here.